radius-project/blog/radblog/content/posts/2026/community-update-july/index.md

 ### Fixes and platform support

 - The rad CLI is now built for Windows on ARM64, so it runs natively on ARM-based Windows machines.
-- `rad init` reports progress correctly and exits cleanly when you press Ctrl-C, instead of leaving a partially drawn prompt behind.
+- `rad init` reports progress correctly and exits cleanly when you press Ctrl-C.
 - Gateways no longer hang when a route is deployed before the Gateway it attaches to, a timing problem that could stall an otherwise valid deployment.
 - Building Container images inside the cluster now runs a bounded number of builds at a time, so a large Application cannot exhaust cluster resources by starting every build at once.